coreeng/knowledge-platform/initialisation/README.md

 The build script performs the following actions:

 1) Cleans the project and builds it using Gradle.
-2) Generates the bootcamp-initialize executable, which serves as a convenient means of executing the tool.
+2) Generates the `initialisation-tool` executable, which serves as a convenient means of executing the tool.
-3) Gives execute permissions to the `bootcamp-initialize` executable.
+3) Gives execute permissions to the `initialisation-tool` executable.

 ## Running the Tool

-To run the Bootcamp Initialization Tool, use the `bootcamp-initialize` executable created by the `buildCliTool.sh` script.
+To run the Initialization Tool, use the `initialisation-tool` executable created by the `buildCliTool.sh` script.

-Here's an example command to run the Bootcamp Initialization Tool:
+Here's an example command to run the tool:

-`./bootcamp-initialize --git-token=<yourToken> --org=<yourOrganization> --module-location=<directoryWithModules> --modules=<module1,module2..> --bootcampee-repo=<repo>`
+`./initialisation-tool --git-token=<yourToken> --org=<yourOrganization> --module-location=<directoryWithModules> --modules=<module1,module2..> --bootcampee-repo=<repo>`

 ## Command-line Arguments

-The Bootcamp Initialization Tool accepts the following mandatory command-line arguments:
+The Initialization Tool accepts the following mandatory command-line arguments:

 `--git-token`: Specifies the GitHub token with access to create repositories and issues in the provided organization.